IlijaMihajlovic/Core-ML-And-Vision-Object-Classifier-Lightweight-Version/README.md

 ## The Project

 * All the code we need to start traing our model are those three lines of code.
-And that’s it
+And that’s it.

  ```swift